wanatpj/h_blind/README.md

   parallel reinforce(up_edge(getVertexIdHorizontal2nd()))
   parallel reinforce(up_edge(getVertexIdVertical2nd()))
 </pre>
-up_edge/right_edge/down_edge/left_edge return respectively the edge that starts in vertex id and goes up/right/down/left from the vertex.

 ## Experimental speed of convergence
 #### TODO generate speed of convergence for GPU and CPU.
 Explain the difference